lnfernux/lnfernux.github.io/_posts/2024-01-31-AutomatingSecurityMonitoring1.md

 # Summary

 In this post we've looked at the issue of alert fatigue, what it is and how we can combat it.
-We've done this mainly by looking at the importance of data and how we can work with it to make sure we're not just ingesting everything, but that we're actually able to use it.
+We've done this mainly by looking at the importance of data and how we can work with it to make sure we're **not just ingesting everything**, but that we're actually able to use it.
 In the next post we'll look at automation, specifically security automation, orchestration and response (SOAR) and how we can use it to combat alert fatigue.